-A. Each of our packages are slightly different, be sure to check the specific list of included items in your package.
-Some packages do include pickup and drop of at Grand Canyon area hotels.
-This service would only include hotels located in Tusayan, Grand Canyon Village, Williams and sometimes Flagstaff.
-Private transportation options can be arranged for groups traveling from Las Vegas to the Grand Canyon, as an upgrade to any package, but it’s important to understand that Las Vegas is approximately 275 miles away and takes approximately 4 to 4.5 hours to drive each way.
+A. Transportation is not included with any of our packages.
+Private transportation options can be arranged for groups within the Grand Canyon or those traveling from Las Vegas to the Grand Canyon, as an upgrade to any package, but it’s important to understand that Las Vegas is approximately 275 miles away and takes approximately 4 to 4.5 hours to drive each way.

 Q. We are staying in Vegas, what is the best way to travel to the Grand Canyon?

 A. Most of our Couples that are Eloping without any guests will choose to rent a car in Las Vegas and drive to the Grand Canyon.
 The drive is approximately 275 miles or about 4 to 4.5 hours.
 We definitely recommend that you stay overnight in the vicinity of the Grand Canyon at least the night of the wedding, and possibly the night before.
 If you will be traveling with a group, you can rent a Van in Las Vegas and drive together, or we can arrange for a private shuttle with a driver to pick up your group in Las Vegas for an additional fee.
 There are no airlines that fly from Las Vegas to the Grand Canyon airport.
 There is a “very” small tour plane that does offer once per day service to the Grand Canyon for approximately $550 per person round trip, the availability and schedule is limited.

 Q. What is the best time of year to get married at the Grand Canyon?